CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 Jupyter notebooks of the figures from Ryden &amp; Pogge, *Interstellar and Intergalactic Medium*.

+This repository is under construction and will be fully populated around the time the book appears in print in Spring of 2021.

 ## Overview
 [*Interstellar and Intergalactic Medium*](https://www.cambridge.org/highereducation/books/interstellar-and-intergalactic-medium/A647BECF975E19E86F7F88F7BB103AA7) by Barbara S. Ryden and Richard W. Pogge is the first volume in the *Ohio State Astrophysics Series* of textbooks to be